 Is Overtraining a Myth?
 (Real Life Examples)

-This article will be addressing overtraining, and whether it’s a legitimate concern for bodybuilders; or if its effects have been sensationalized.
+This article will address overtraining and whether it’s a legitimate concern for bodybuilders or if its effects have been sensationalized.

-There is a common belief in bodybuilding that if you train a muscle for too long, or too many times (without adequate rest days); you will enter a state of overtraining.
+There is a common belief in bodybuilding that if you train a muscle too long or too many times (without adequate rest days), you will enter a state of overtraining.

 Bodybuilders are particularly anxious about overtraining, thus ensuring they keep their workouts short (typically under 1 hour) and will only train 1 muscle group 1-2 times per week.

-Some high profile bodybuilders have voiced their opinions on overtraining.
-Rich Piana strongly put across his views in a 3 minute YouTube video, branding people as as “lazy” and looking for “excuses”.
-This was due to comments from people accusing him of overtraining, when he completed a 3 hour chest workout.
+Some high-profile bodybuilders have voiced their opinions on overtraining.
+Rich Piana strongly put across his views in a 3-minute YouTube video, branding people as “lazy” and looking for “excuses.”
+This was due to comments from people accusing him of overtraining when he completed a 3-hour chest workout.

 You can watch the video below: